-- Add another 2 cups flour, a cup at a time, mixing until incorporated and a shaggy dough forms.
+Mix in 2 Tbsp. oil, then salt and 2 cups flour.
+Attach dough hook and mix until just combined.
+Scrape down sides of bowl.
+Add another 2 cups flour, a cup at a time, mixing until incorporated and a shaggy dough forms, about 3 minutes.

-- Gently and gradually stretch dough until it reaches the edges of baking sheet.
-(If dough springs back or is stiff to work with, let it rest 10 minutes before continuing.
+Coat an 18×13″ rimmed baking sheet with remaining ½ cup oil.
+Turn out dough onto a rimmed baking sheet and let sit 10 minutes to take off the chill.
+Gently and gradually stretch dough until it reaches edges and all 4 corners of baking sheet.
+(If dough springs back or is stiff to work with, let it rest a few minutes before continuing.
 You may need to let it rest more than once.)